cosmos/cips/cips/cip-X.md

 ## Specification

-Off-chain signed messages should resemble Cosmos SDK messages but **must not** constitute a valid on-chain transaction.
+Off-chain signed messages should resemble Cosmos SDK transactions but **must not** constitute a valid on-chain transaction.
 `chain-id`, `account_number`, and `sequence` must all be assigned invalid values.

 An off-chain transaction follows these rules: